Skip to main content

 Repost your customers' content with credit.
 This fills your content calendar for free and makes the original poster feel valued (which turns them into a loyal customer, which means they bring friends).
 Create a branded hashtag that is easy to remember.
 Every repost is free content and a testimonial rolled into one.

-If managing all of this across multiple platforms sounds overwhelming, scheduling posts in advance is the single highest-leverage workflow change most restaurant owners can make.
+If managing all of this across multiple platforms sounds overwhelming, scheduling posts in advance is the single highest-impact workflow change most restaurant owners can make.
 I cover the specific tools in my post on the best social media management tools for small business.

 Real Examples Worth Actually Studying